Demodex – the tiny mite with a (sometimes) big effect on dry eye disease. (Updated 3/30/25)

 Subsequent studies have shown that the presence of collarets (smallish, greasy collars of waste products produced by these mites that create a “turtleneck-like collar” around the base of the lashes) is diagnostic of mite infestation – so most clinicians no longer rely on the older method to confirm that a patient has these mites.
-Using this method, it is estimated that as many as 58% of an eye doctor’s patient base can be affected – so my perception is that it is much more common than previously thought.
+Using this method, it is estimated that as many as 58% of an eye doctor’s patient base can be affected – and some Demodex isn’t so readily apparent, so my perception is that it is much more common than previously thought.
+Consider the fact that this mite comes in 2 versions - one, called D. folliculorum, which is the one that leaves the telltale collarets - making it relatively easy to diagnose.
+It can also exist in the base of small, fine facial hairs and can “repopulate” the lash area.
+The other, called D. brevis, is the more “sneaky” as it burrows into the oil producing glands of the lids and face where it can actively irritate and clog those glands.
+It is possible to have one, or the other, or both versions of Demodex at the same time (sorry this post has to be so gross but I find it best to be blunt about it).

 You might ask, apart from a careful eye exam by a dry eye specialist, how would one feel or otherwise know if they might have DB – otherwise known as “Demodex Blepharitis?”
 In reports by Yeu et al (Yeu E, Holdbrook M, Baba S, Gomes PJ.
 Psychosocial impact of Demodex blepharitis.
 Presented at: ARVO 2021.
 Abstract 3544849) and Schacter et al (Schachter S, Yeu E, Holdbrook M, Baba S, Gomes PJ.
 Clinical manifestations of Demodex blepharitis.
 Presented at: ARVO 2021.
 Abstract 3546575) it was reported that as many as 80% of affected patients had some symptoms related to DB.
 This was mostly noted as “eye irritation” for 4 years or more prior to diagnosis.
 Redness of the lids and difficulty wearing makeup or contact lenses as well as functional issues such as difficulty with nighttime driving were also common complaints.
 Dry eye specialists find it to be a common cause for loss of eyelashes and as a co-contributor to dry eye disease (largely based on the inflammation caused by the irritation – that hurts tear producing cells and glands).